Berlin Potsdamer Platz station: Regional Trains

-A regional rail station on the North-South line built as part of the Berlin Hauptbahnhof Project, was opened in 2006.
-This station is on the four-track north-south connection of long-distance and regional traffic between the stations Hauptbahnhof and Südkreuz.
+A regional rail station on the north–south line built as part of the Berlin Hauptbahnhof Project, was opened in 2006.
+This station is on the four-track north–south connection of long-distance and regional traffic between the stations Hauptbahnhof and Südkreuz.

 The station is 260 meters long, 50 meters wide and (at track level) 20 meters below street level, has two island platforms on the four tracks.
 Regional Express trains on lines RE 3, RE 4 and RE 5 currently stop at Potsdamer Platz regional station.

 Traffic forecasts before the opening assumed 80,000 passengers per day, including 50,000 exiting or entering and around 30,000 people transferring to the underground and S-Bahn.

 Construction work was to begin in 1995.
 Completion of the shell was planned for spring 1997, and the interior work was to follow between 1997 and 1999.
 The opening of the station was planned for 2002.
 By mid-2002 it was planned to open the station at the end of 2005, half a year before the planned opening of Berlin Hauptbahnhof.
 The station was finally opened on May 28, 2006.

+After upgrades on the Berlin Dresden railway, the airport express (FEX) is to run via Potsdamer Platz.

+The planned rebuild of the trunk line will reconnect Potsdamer Platz with Potsdam.